vuestorefront/vue-storefront/packages/core/docs/performance/improving-core-web-vitals.md

 ## Cumulative Layout Shift (CLS) :orange_book:

-Cumulate Layout Shift is an important user-centric metric for measuring visual stability.

-It shows us if any unexpected movement on our page ocurred.
+Cumulate Layout Shift is an important user-centric metric for measuring visual stability, which shows if page had any unexpected movement.

 [Read more about CLS](https://web.dev/cls/)